crcdng/weather_app/README.md

 # Benefits and Outlook

-For me, the benfit of clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
+For me, the benfit of this lightweight clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
 It is testable because its dependencies are passed into classes via constructors.
 We can test layer by layer and mock out the layers that are depended on.
 It is possible to add, swap and remove elements of the architecture horizontally (user interface, databases, APIs) and vertically (features).
 It is likely that these benefits become only obvious in a larger project, but keeping this example minimal helps to understand the architecture.

 A few ideas for extending the example are: